 The order of Conditionals in the Conditional Table may be changed by clicking Reorder (below the Conditional Table).
 Clicking Reorder changes all edit buttons in the last Column of the table to First.
 Select the Conditional that is to be first, and it is immediately moved to the top of the table.
 All remaining buttons change to Next.
 Select remaining Conditionals in desired order, until all buttons change back to Edit.
 Note that the order that Conditionals are listed in the Logix does not determine the order in which they're evaluated, nor does it force evaluation of one Conditional when an earlier or later one is evaluated.
 For more on this, see the discussion on the Logix main page.

 When Done is clicked at the bottom of the Edit Logix window, any change in the Logix user name is checked and made.
 A check is made for inconsistencies in specifying that an entity (sensor, turnout, etc.) referenced in multiple state variables is not monitored as a trigger for calculation of the Logix, and a warning message appears if any inconsistencies are found.
 Then the Logix is activated, the Edit Logix window is dismissed, and the user is returned to the Logix Table.
 Immediately before the Logix is activated, the state of all its Conditionals is set to UNKNOWN.
 Immediately after activation, all Conditionals are calculated.

 The Edit Logix window also provides a way to delete a Logix if it is no longer needed.
 Click Delete Logix to delete the Logix being edited and all its Conditionals.

-For more information, consult the Logix documentation on the JMRI web page http://jmri.sourceforge.net/ .
+For more information, consult the main Logix documentation.